Miguel Vargas Player Props: Dodgers vs. Cubs

 Miguel Vargas At The Plate

-- Vargas leads Los Angeles with an OBP of .442 this season while batting .179 with 13 walks and five runs scored.
+- Vargas leads Los Angeles in OBP (.447) this season, fueled by seven hits.

-- Among the qualifying batters in MLB action, he ranks 185th in batting average, 14th in on-base percentage, and 180th in slugging.
+- Among the qualified batters in MLB action, his batting average ranks 152nd, his on-base percentage ranks 14th, and he is 146th in the league in slugging.

-- Vargas has gotten a hit in five of 12 games this season, but he has zero multi-hit games.
+- In six of 13 games this season, Vargas has had at least one hit, including one game with multiple hits.

-- Vargas has picked up an RBI in two games this season, with multiple runs batted in once.
+- Vargas has driven in a run in two games this season, with multiple runs batted in once.

-- In four of 12 games this year, he has scored, including multiple runs once.
+- He has scored at least one run five times this year (38.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.